TechPrimers/contribution/README.md

 - [Core NLP example](https://github.com/TechPrimers/core-nlp-example)

 ## How to Contribute to TechPrimers Open Source Community
-We’d love to accept your patches and contributions to this project.
+We’d love to accept your patches and contributions to the open source projects.
 There are just a few small guidelines you need to follow.
 You can follow steps on forking and raising pull requests from [firstcontributions](https://github.com/firstcontributions/first-contributions/blob/master/README.md)

 ## Continuous Integration